 Under Circular 27/2009, the main UAE banks are expected to migrate to the foundation internal ratings based approach in due course.
+The UAE Central Bank is in direct contact with the concerned banks about the corresponding guidelines and about the migration on a case by case basis.

-As at the date of this Base Prospectus, the UAE Central Bank has published draft guidelines and reporting standards (as of October 2010) on its website; final guidelines and reporting standards are yet to be published but it has committed to implement Basel III by 2018.
+As at the date of this Base Prospectus, the UAE Central Bank has published draft guidelines and reporting standards (as of October 2010) on its website; final guidelines and reporting standards have yet to be published.